Jobhdez/linear-social/README.md

 - an Asynchronous email notification system whereby a user recieves an email aynchronously when the user receives a friend request;

-- a basic linear algebra interpeter whereby a user can make lineara algebra computations over the network;
+- a basic linear algebra interpeter whereby a user can make linear algebra computations over the network;

-- a way for users to create book studies; and
+- a way for users to create book study groups; and

 - a way for users to chat within a book study group.